1887 Liguria earthquake: Impact

-The tremor caused widespread damage along Northwest Italy, particularly in the towns of Imperia and Diano Marina and small towns in the southeastern coast of France. about 600–3,000 were presumably dead.
-Most notably in the town of Bussana Vecchia, Sanremo which was completely abandoned and was beyond repair for more than six decades.
+The tremor caused widespread damage along the coast of Northwest Italy, particularly in the towns of Imperia and Diano Marina and small towns on the southeastern coast of France.
+About 600–3,000 people were presumed dead.
+Most notably the town of Bussana Vecchia, Sanremo was completely abandoned and beyond repair for more than six decades.
 In the 1960s, a group of artists from around the world tried to revive the area and were successful.
 To this day, a small population of artists and a few families live in the area as well as cafes and paintings for display.
+The dome of the Duomo of San Giovanni Battista, located in Loano, collapsed, due to the earthquake.

 Limited damage was observed along the French Riviera, but another tsunami generated by a landslide increased the death toll in the town of Menton.
 The Prince of Wales, who was visiting the town of Cannes at the time, was urged by the Royal Family to return, but faced difficulty evacuating due to the thousands of others fleeing the area by train.
 Some civilians were reported to be leaving still wearing their pajamas due to the early occurrence of the event.